 We hiked EEOR in late July and had great conditions.
+We’ve also hiked EEOR in November for an early winter burner.
 However, it is one of the busiest trails in the area.
-It’s typically a great early season objective as it receives plenty of sunlight to melt away the snow.
+It’s typically a great early season objective as it receives plenty of sunlight to melt away the snow faster than other peaks.

-Hiking EEOR in the winter means that you won’t find many other people on the trail, but you’ll need to be extremely cautious.
+Hiking EEOR in the winter means that you won’t find many other people on the trail, but you’ll need to be extremely cautious and pay attention to Avalanche Canada reports.
+Just because EEOR is easily accessible, doesn’t mean it comes without dangers – especially with a heavy snowpack.
 During the peak summer season, this trail is heavily trafficked given its ease and proximity to Canmore.

 How Busy is EEOR?

 AllTrails rates this as a heavily trafficked trail, and it is.
 It’s a hard hike that is exceptionally close to the town of Canmore and offers breathtaking views over the Bow Valley.

 Don’t come here expecting to be alone.
 Your best bet at having a crowd-free experience is coming mid-week at either sunrise or sunset.
 We started this trail on a Thursday at 4 pm, wanting to catch the sunset light.
 We passed many people coming back down from the trail but were the last to summit for the day.

 Dogs and Kids on the East End of Rundle (EEOR)